Droitwich Spa

-Droitwich Spa (often abbreviated to Droitwich /'droit.wIch/) is an historic spa town in the Wychavon district in northern Worcestershire, England, on the River Salwarpe.
+Droitwich Spa (often abbreviated to Droitwich /'droit.wIch/) is an historic spa town and civil parish in the Wychavon district, in northern Worcestershire, England, on the River Salwarpe.
 It is located approximately 22 mile south-west of Birmingham and 7 mile north-east of Worcester.
+In 2021 the parish had a population of 25,027.

 The town was called Salinae in Roman times, then later called Wyche, derived from the Anglo-Saxon Hwicce kingdom, referred to as "Saltwich" according to Anglo-Saxon charters, with the Droit (meaning "right" in French) added when the town was given its charter on 1 August 1215 by King John.
 The "Spa" was added in the 19th century when John Corbett developed the town's spa facilities.
 The River Salwarpe running through Droitwich is likely derived from sal meaning "salt" and weorp which means "to throw up" - i.e. "the river which throws up salt" - which overflows from the salt brines.

 The town is situated on massive deposits of salt, and salt has been extracted there since ancient times.
-The natural Droitwich brine contains 2+1/2 lb/impgal of salt, ten times stronger than sea water and rivaled only by the Dead Sea.
+The natural Droitwich brine contains 2+1/2 lb/impgal of salt, ten times stronger than sea water and rivalled only by the Dead Sea.